cloudcity/tsomi/README.md

   - Better Documentation
   - URL update to current subject

 This project is opensourced under the [MIT License](http://opensource.org/licenses/MIT).
-Please clone and fork; your contributions are encouraged.
+Your contributions are encouraged, please clone and fork.